EstimatedEst. Read Time: 26 minutes

 ONE WORKOUT IN FOUR PARTS

 Don’t let the title intimidate you.
-You’re getting four total workouts – two Push Workouts and two Pull Workouts.
+You’re getting four total upper body workout programs – two Push Workouts and two Pull Workouts.

 Together, these workouts are going to make up the perfect upper body workout without the monotony that you might have if you’re doing a traditional Push-Pull split or Bro Split.